Ida Craddock: Death

-After death
+Legacy

 Theodore Schroeder, a free speech lawyer from New York with an amateur interest in psychology, became interested in Ida Craddock's case a decade after her death.
 During his research of her life, he collected her letters, diaries, manuscripts, and other printed materials.
-Although he never met Craddock, he speculated she had at least two human lovers, although Craddock insisted she only had intercourse with Soph, her spirit husband.
+Although he had never met Craddock, he speculated she had at least two human lovers (Craddock insisted that she had intercourse only with Soph, her spirit husband).

 Sexual techniques from Craddock's Psychic Wedlock were later reproduced in Sex Magick by Louis T. Culling.

-Today, Ida Craddock's manuscripts and notes are preserved in the Special Collections of the Southern Illinois University Carbondale.
-Her battle with Anthony Comstock is the subject of the 2006 stage play Smut by Alice Jay and Joseph Adler, which had its world premiere at Miami's GableStage in June 2007.
+Today, Craddock's manuscripts and notes are preserved in the Special Collections of the Southern Illinois University Carbondale.
+Her battle with Comstock is the subject of the 2006 stage play Smut Or The Travails Of A Virtuous Woman by Alice Jay and Joseph Adler, which had its world premiere at Miami's GableStage in June 2007.

-In 2010, after a century of her works remaining almost completely out of print, Teitan Press published Lunar and Sex Worship by Ida Craddock, edited and with an introduction by Vere Chappell.
-Also in 2010, Vere Chappell wrote and compiled "Sexual Outlaw, Erotic Mystic: The Essential Ida Craddock".
-He describes this as "an anthology of works by Ida Craddock, embedded in a biography."
-The book reprints "The Danse du Ventre (1893), Heavenly Bridegrooms (1894), Psychic Wedlock (1899), "The Wedding Night" (1900), "Letter from Prison" (1902), "Ida's Last Letter to Her Mother" (1902), "Ida's Last Letter to the Public" (1902).
-Another biography of Craddock, "Heaven's Bride" by Leigh Eric Schmidt was also published in 2010.
+In 2010, after a century of her works remaining almost completely out of print, Teitan Press published Lunar and Sex Worship by Craddock, which was edited and had an introduction by Vere Chappell.
+Also in 2010, Chappell wrote and compiled "Sexual Outlaw, Erotic Mystic: The Essential Ida Craddock".
+He describes that as "an anthology of works by Ida Craddock, embedded in a biography."
+The book reprinted "The Danse du Ventre (1893), Heavenly Bridegrooms (1894), Psychic Wedlock (1899), "The Wedding Night" (1900), "Letter from Prison" (1902), "Ida's Last Letter to Her Mother" (1902), "Ida's Last Letter to the Public" (1902).
+Another biography of Craddock, "Heaven's Bride" by Leigh Eric Schmidt, was also published in 2010.